MicrosoftDocs/appcenter-docs/docs/api-docs/index.md

 > [!WARNING]
 > Do not embed API tokens into source code.
 API tokens should be treated as secrets, and stored securely.

+> [!WARNING]
+> **`Content-Length` header must be specified in a request** for POST/PUT/PATCH/DELETE API calls even though requests have an empty payload body.
+API calls will be receive 411 Length Required response if `Content-Length` isn't specified.

 ## <a name="section03"/>Creating an App Center App API token

 1. Navigate to [https://appcenter.ms](https://appcenter.ms) and sign in using your account credentials.